madhav1991/LogViewer/README.md

 ### Using mouse

-- Upon loading the page, by deafult few events are loaded.
-More events can be loaded by scrolling to the bottom of the page
+- Upon loading the page, a few events are loaded by default.
+(Added "a few") More events can be loaded by scrolling to the bottom of the page.
-- The left side of the table shows the time formatted as ISO 8601.The right side of table shows details of events.
+- The left side of the table shows the time formatted as ISO 8601.
+The right side displays details of the events.
-- Each event detail can be seen by clicking on the row of the table, which shows in detailed NDJSON format
+- Each event's detail can be seen by clicking on the row of the table, which shows it in detailed NDJSON format.
-- On inspection of network logs, by default when the application is loaded only one API call is made.
-When scrolled to the end of list, subsequent api calls are made.
+- Upon inspecting network logs, only one API call is made when the application is loaded.
+Subsequent API calls are made when scrolled to the end of the list.
+- Bonus Section
+    - TimeLine Component
+        - This graph shows the collection of logs over time.
+The x-axis indicates time and the y-axis shows the number of events.
+        - TThe width of the x-axis increases as the number of logs increases to accommodate more graphs.

 ### Accessibility

 - The webpage is accessible compliant.
-    - The application can be used by any screen reader which speaks aloud chart description and table information due to aria labels defined.
+    - The application can be used with any screen reader, which speaks aloud the chart description and table information due to defined aria labels.
-    - It can be used by keybaord too using the tab button.
-On click of tab, the cursor naviagtes through the table through each list which can be clicked using the enter button.
+    - It can also be navigated using a keyboard.
+Pressing the Tab key navigates through the table, with each list item selectable using the Enter key.
+    - The graph has a role defined as an image to identify the SVG as an image for assistive technologies.
+Bars have aria labels, the chart has a title and description, and it can also be focused using the keyboard.

 ## Testing